 How do you relate to time?
 Are you a punctual person?

 Our relationship with time is important.
 Some of us are more oriented to the clock.
 When someone prefers to use our Judging process in the outer world, then one often has a different relationship to time.
 One is more aware of Chronos – a sense of time from ancient Greece related to chronological or sequential time.
-As human beings we have evolved from the sundial to the grandfather clock to the pocket watch to the digital wristwatch.
+As human beings we have evolved from the sundial to the grandfather clock to the pocket watch to the digital wristwatch to the Apple Watch.
 Perhaps, we just look at our iPhone for the time.
 People who prefer their Judging Function prefer to be timely and organized.
 They tend to like planning and being methodical.

 People who prefer to use their Perceiving Function are more spontaneous and flexible.
 They seek to experience and understand life as opposed to wanting to control it.
 They are adaptive and change course.
 People who prefer their Perceiving Function are more aware of Kairos – another sense of time from ancient Greece that is related to “a time in between.”
 While Chronos is quantitative, Kairos is qualitative.